Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: Beam Training

-Provided that ${{\mathbf{H}}}$ is perfectly known at the transmitter and receiver, the optimal beamformer ${\mathbf{f}}^{{\mathrm{opt}}}$ and the combiner ${\mathbf{w}}^{{\mathrm{opt}}}$ can be obtain by leveraging the the singular value decomposition (SVD) on ${{\mathbf{H}}}$.
-However, the conventional channel estimation methods tailored for micro-wave and millimeter-wave communication may not apply to THz UM-MIMO systems since their pilot signals suffer from severe path loss and can not be effectively detected by the receiver before efficient beamforming.
-Considering this fact, the transmitter and the receiver need to find ${\mathbf{f}}^{{\mathrm{opt}}}$ and ${\mathbf{w}}^{{\mathrm{opt}}}$ without the channel state information.
-Since the UM-MIMO THz channels are comprised of multiple paths with high directivity and approximate orthogonality.
-A near-optimal solution for the transmitter (resp. the receiver) is to beamforming (resp. combine) a beam along the direction of paths, as shown in Fig. \ref{ster}.
-Consider the LoS channel in THz communication, the beam training problem is given by
+Provided that ${{\mathbf{H}}}$ is known at the transmitter and receiver by channel estimation, the optimal beamformer ${\mathbf{f}}^{{\mathrm{opt}}}$ and the combiner ${\mathbf{w}}^{{\mathrm{opt}}}$ can be obtained by applying the singular value decomposition (SVD) on ${{\mathbf{H}}}$.
+However, the conventional channel estimation methods may not apply to THz UM-MIMO systems due to the unaffordable operation complexity on large-scale array.
+Besides, the beam pattern of conventional pilot signals is almost omni-directional, which suffers from severe path loss over THz channels and may not be effectively detected by the receiver.
+Regarding the above issues, an interesting question is whether we can find ${\mathbf{f}}^{{\mathrm{opt}}}$ and ${\mathbf{w}}^{{\mathrm{opt}}}$ without the need of CSI?

-where $\mathcal{F}$ and $\mathcal{W}$ are predefined codebooks for transmitter and receiver, respectively.
-In this case, beam steering is an optimal solution, i.e., ${\mathbf{w}}^{{\mathrm{opt}}}\!=\!{{\mathbf{a}}_r}$ and ${\mathbf{f}}^{{\mathrm{opt}}}\!=\!{{\mathbf{a}}_t}$.
-For multi-access scenarios, such as interference channel (IFC) and interfering broadcast channel (IBC) in single/multi-cell MIMO systems, the digital band can be used to eliminate the interference after the beam steering to further enhance spectral efficiency, e.g., by using the zero forcing (ZF) or block diagonalization (BD) technologies \cite{yuan1,yuan2,yuan3}.

-As we mentioned in Section \ref{bpaa}, the array response vector act as a form of the narrow beam.
-To realize the beam steering in UM-MIMO systems, a common way is to predefine a codebook that concludes many antenna response vectors representing the beams with different space angels \cite{steer1,steer2,steer3}.
-By testing the narrow-beam pairs (beamformer-combiner pairs) of the transmitter and the receiver, the system can obtain the optimal beam-steering solution, i.e., the pair with the strongest signal power.
-The search for the best narrow-beam pair is often referred to as the beam training \cite{tran1,tran2,tran3}.

-\begin{remark} Sometimes, the concept of beam training is confused with beam alignment.
-Commonly, the beam alignment is to find a wide-beam pair to initial a reliable connection, while the channel estimation and precoding optimization are further needed before transmitting data \cite{al1,al2,al3}.
-Whereas, beam training focuses on seeking the strongest narrow-beam pair and then directly transmit data without other channel information. \end{remark} Next, we show some important features of the beam training by analyzing its performance on the ULA.
-In this simple case, the beam training is equivalent to find ${{\mathbf{a}}_t}({\varphi _t})$ and ${{\mathbf{a}}_r}({\varphi _r})$ by testing a codebook as